convertigo/c8oprj-lib-excel/project.md

 <img src="https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/variables/images/variable_color_16x16.png?raw=true "  alt="RequestableVariable" >&nbsp;range
 </td>
 <td>
-The range of cells to retrieve for ex: as A1:D10 (If not provided, all non empty cells in a sheet)
+The range of cells to retrieve for ex: "A1:D10" (If not provided or empty string, all non empty cells in a sheet)
 </td>
 </tr>
 </table>